micahwoods/micahwoods.github.io/_posts/2017-09-13-three-ways-think-of-turfgrass-management.md

 ![verticutting Vietnam](https://c1.staticflickr.com/5/4424/37012315656_28ee8fbb56_b_d.jpg)

 Verticutting the turf like that will reduce the amount of light the grass can capture, for example.
+And in the long run, it'll probably result in more air in the soil too.
 Almost all the maintenance work can be placed into one or more of those categories.
 I still like this description of turfgrass management as a planning and problem solving approach.

 ![irrigation Japan](https://c1.staticflickr.com/5/4438/36605267392_88096ab46c_b_d.jpg)